 On this page:

 Asking for help is not always easy, but it’s the first step towards feeling better.
 Remember that you don’t have to have all the answers when you ask for help.
-You just need to know that something doesn’t seem right and you want to know what’s going on.
+You just need that something doesn’t seem right and you want to know what’s going on.
 Here are some important people you can talk to:

 Parents, caregivers, or other people you trust